donaldRwilliams/BGGM/README.md

 ### Exploratory Hypothesis Testing

 These methods allow for gaining evidence for both conditional dependence (*ρ* ≠ 0) and independence (*ρ* = 0).
 Note that GGMs are often thought to characterize conditional independence structures, but evidence for the null hypothesis of no effect is not (typically) assessed.
+The following uses the Bayes factor to assess evidence for the null vs. alternative hypothesis.

 ``` r
 dat <- BGGM::bfi